Mosh vs Dense: hair loss treatment compared (2026)

 What is the difference between Mosh and Dense?

-Does Mosh prescribe finasteride and minoxidil?
+Does Mosh prescribe prescription hair-loss treatments?

 Is Dense Hair Experts a prescription treatment?